simoncblyth/opticks/notes/issues/G4CXTest_GEOM_deviant_simple_history_TO_BT_BT_SA_at_1000_per_1M_level.rst

 Investigation IDEAs in priority order
 --------------------------------------

-* WIP : revive simtrace cxt_min.sh to slice thru the sticks : to see the issue clearly
+* DONE : revive simtrace cxt_min.sh to slice thru the sticks : to see the issue clearly

+* TODO : inputphotons to targetting some sticks, focussing on the issue

 * TODO : make plot showing both input_photon hits plus the simtrace of the same stick

-* some boundaries look wrong : isnt the Steel within Acrylic not water ?
+* DONE : ADDED CONFIG TO FIX : some boundaries look wrong : uni1 Steel should be within Acrylic not water

-  * implementing B side boundaries would be good
+  * impl geometry with fixed uni1 heirarchy option to compare current with
+  * ~/j/setupCD_Sticks_Fastener/Fastener_asis_sibling_soup.rst

 * revive Geant4 "simtrace" equivalent for the sticks